Marble Hill Nuclear Power Plant: Transmission lines

 PSI planned to connect the nuclear plant to its network via a pair of 765 kV power lines and by looping in an existing, nearby 345 kV power line.
 The original plan included a 765 kV line to the existing Columbus substation, just south of Columbus, Indiana, and another 765 kV line to be built to a new substation near Rushville.
 However, plans for the Marble-Hill-to-Rush 765 kV power line were replaced with plans for a 765 kV link to American Electric Power's Jefferson Station, near Madison (and Clifty Creek Power Plant).
 Presumably, they would benefit PSI since the AEP Jefferson-Dumont 765 kV power line included an intermediate PSI interconnection substation near Greentown, Indiana.

 Transmission line construction began before the plant was completed, but was halted before wires could be strung.
-For many years, the guyed-V 765 towers stood without wires, until they were purchased by AEP to replace structures on the Jefferson-Dumont line that were destroyed by cascading line failure from an ice storm in the early 1990s.
+For many years, the guyed-V 765 towers stood without wire, until they were purchased by AEP to replace structures on the Jefferson-Dumont line that were destroyed by cascading line failure from an ice storm in the early 1990s.

 Description

 The two signature containment buildings which would have housed two 1130 MWe Westinghouse pressurized water reactors and the two cooling tower complexes were located just north of the containment buildings.
 (See photo.)
 The station was a near architectural one-for-one with Byron and Braidwood stations.
 The lower portion of the reactor vessel in Unit #1 was already installed at the time construction was halted.
 The turbine building behind the containment buildings has been demolished, although the multi-story concrete turbine foundations still stand, with what remains of the Unit #1 turbine still in place.
 During 1990, Power Equipment Supply Co. ("PESCO") was incorporated in Indiana and was established to sell equipment and parts from the Marble Hill Facility project.
-PESCO also purchased equipment for resale, brokered equipment, and sold equipment on consignment for others.
+ESCO also purchased equipment for resale, brokered equipment, and sold equipment on consignment for others.
 Public Service Indiana discontinued PESCO operations in early 1996.